sooddvs/important-mars/src/pages/therapy.md

       - style: primary
         new_window: false
         type: action
-        label: Learn more about our therapies.
+        label: Learn more about our therapies
         url: /therapy
       - style: primary
         new_window: false